-NeNe Leakes Reportedly Dropped By ‘Almost Entire Team’ Amid Bravo Boycott But Ex-Housewife Says THIS
+NeNe Leakes Reportedly Dropped By ‘Almost Entire Team’ Amid Bravo Boycott—But Ex-Housewife Says THIS

 NeNe Leakes, who is continuing to call for a boycott of Bravo after her The Real Housewives of Atlanta departure, is reportedly on her own according to LoveBScott who alleges she was dropped by Steven Grossman at Untitled Entertainment and is officially no longer repped by ICM Partners.

-The Bravo insider who was the first to confirm Phaedra Parks’ firing from #RHOA adds that NeNe has also parted ways with her lawyer, Darrell Miller, of Fox Rothschild LLP, and reports that public relations firm, Jonesworks PR, has also reportedly dropped her as well.
+The Bravo insider who was the first to confirm Phaedra Parks’ firing adds that NeNe has also parted ways with her lawyer, Darrell Miller, of Fox Rothschild LLP, and reports that public relations firm, Jonesworks PR, has also reportedly dropped her as well.

 NeNe has added fuel to the “dropped” fire by posting (and deleting) a tweet directly to Fox Rothschild, Darrell Miller, and Steven Grossman.